 Which Workout Plan Will Get Me Ripped?

 There are tons of strength workouts that promise the dream body, no wonder it’s hard to choose.
 So which type of exercises, resistance level, repetition or entire fitness program should you go for?
 Well, the thing is that only your own body knows the right answer.

 Personal trainers and several trials will of course, eventually reveal the best exercise routines for your body.
 However, getting there can be extremely demotivating.
-It’s definitely not a pleasant surprise to complete a 4-week long fitness plan and see no muscle growth.
+It’s definitely not a pleasant surprise to complete a 4-week long fitness plan and don’t see any muscle growth.

 Try, Compare, Choose

-Constantly monitoring the changes on your body with ShapeScale will warn you if a workout plan wasn’t made for you.
+Constantly monitoring the changes in your body with ShapeScale will warn you if a workout plan wasn’t made for you.
 Getting a comprehensive and fast feedback on how your body reacts to different exercises will allow you to experiment without the risk of wasting several weeks of hard work in the gym.
-This will lead you to finding the right workout plan faster.
+This will lead you to find the right workout plan faster.